 Provide consultancy over the asset, strategy and area

-SAP – Strategy, Area, PropertyWhen investing, consider SAP (strategy, area, property), a common approach to optimizing your property selection.
-This is a hierarchy, start with strategy, then area, then look for the property.
+SAP – Strategy, Area, PropertyWhen investing, consider SAP (strategy, area, property), a common approach to optimising your property selection.
+This is a hierarchy: start with strategy, then area, then look for the property.

 Strategy – What are you doing?

 Holding, trading, developing?
 What specific strategy related to this?
 E.g. flat conversion for cash flow.